Noah-Huppert/wgd/README.md

 - [Development](#development)

 # Overview
-This tool tried to make it easy to manage a Wireguard virtual private network.
+This tool tries to make it easy to manage a Wireguard virtual private network.
 It is meant both for end users and network administrators.

 Wgd is composed of a server which keeps track of user information and a client